Skip to main content

 His fifth Games in 2008 led to his first bronze medal, in his favoured 100m breaststroke and finished last in his heat in the 200m individual Medley.

-And his final sixth games in 2012 led to his fifth place.
+And his final sixth Paralympic Games in 2012 led to his fifth place.
 He is now retired from international swimming.
 He loves water and has been swimming for 37 years.
 He is now a full-time swimming coach for the disabled at the Mandeville Swimming Club in Johannesburg

 Slattery to carry SA flag